Beaskc9ss/ZAEBAL2-free-cheat/.github/README.rst

-Multi-functional cheat for $NAME
+Multi-functional cheat for apex
 ================================

-$NAME cheat is an advanced, undetected cheat developed specifically for first-person and third-person shooter games.
+apex cheat / hack is an advanced, undetected cheat developed specifically for apex game.
 It provides users with a complete toolkit for dominating gameplay while maintaining full customization and stability.
-With regular updates and a focus on stealth, $NAME works seamlessly on the latest versions of the game and is compatible with most system setups.
+With regular updates and a focus on stealth, apex works seamlessly on the latest versions of the game and is compatible with most system setups.

 Status
 ------